Join A Secret Italy

 Nearby

-In the Euganean Hills, around Abano Terme, there are a number of lovely thermo spa towns of note; Battaglia Terme and Teolo are probably the better known ones but not to be missed is one of the best preserved Medieval villages in all Italy called Arqua Petrarca.
+In the Euganean Hills, around Abano Terme, there are a number of lovely thermal spa towns of note; Battaglia Terme and Teolo are probably the better known ones, but not to be missed is one of the best preserved Medieval villages in all of Italy called Arqua Petrarca.

-Our Tip: If you are primarily interested in the spas then stay in Abano; it's the spa mecca of the area and has by far the greatest choice when it comes to facilities and good hotels.
+If you are primarily interested in the spas, then stay in Abano; it's the spa mecca of the area and has by far the greatest choice when it comes to facilities and good hotels.

 Bibione

 The spa facilities cannot compete with Abano.
-The main centre is the Bibione spa and a lot of hotels are located around this.
-The thermo spas water temperature is a lot colder than Abano – "only" 52 degrees Celsius.
+The main center is the Bibione spa, and a lot of hotels are located around it.
+The thermospa water temperature is a lot colder than Abano—only" 52 degrees Celsius.

 Overall the facilities are good but definitely lacking is the sense of luxury and of pampered relaxation to be found in Abano.